jrief/django-formset/docs/source/styling.rst

 Inlining Radio Buttons and Multiple Checkboxes
 ----------------------------------------------

-In **django-formset**, radio buttons and multiple checkboxes can be inlined, if there are only a few of them.
+In **django-formset**, radio buttons and/or multiple checkboxes can be inlined, if there are only a few of them.
 The default threshold is 4 and can be modified with the parameter ``max_options_per_line``.
 It can be passed in through the templatetag

 .. code-block:: django

 	  {% render_form form "bootstrap" max_options_per_line=3 %}

+If the number of radio buttons and/or multiple checkboxes exceeds this threshold, those fields are rendered below each other.

 Bulma